The basics of stick welding

-MMA welding refers to a welding method where a filler rod in the electrode holder serves as the welding electrode.
-The arc burns between the rod and the work piece.
+Stick welding, also known as manual metal arc (MMA) welding refers to a welding method where a filler rod in the electrode holder serves as the welding electrode.
+The arc burns between the rod and the workpiece.

 MMA welding can be used under almost any conditions, and therefore it is a rather universal method in the welding industry.
-It is commonly used in installation worksites were good reachability is required of welding machines and where work is often done in outdoor environments.
+It is commonly used in installation worksites where good reachability is required for welding machines and where work is often done in outdoor environments.

 MMA welding is rather popular in hobbyist use as the only required parts are the power source and the filler material rods.
 No shielding gas is required, and the devices usually operate with the current obtained from a regular residential power outlet.

 A welding electrode is a fixed-length, straight welding wire coated with a filler material.
-The welding electrode as a fixing head with which it is attached to the electrode holder.
-The other end of the electrode has the ignition head with which the work piece is stuck to ignite the arc.
+The welding electrode has a fixing head with which it is attached to the electrode holder.
+The other end of the electrode has the ignition head with which the workpiece is stuck to ignite the arc.
 The quality or trade name of the electrode is indicated near the fixing head in the coating.
-Usually also the AWS class ID is included.
+Usually, also the AWS class ID is included.

 The welding is started by sharply striking the bottom of the groove with the welding electrode.
 After this, move the welding electrode back to the beginning without stretching the arc, and move the electrode easily while monitoring the width of the molten weld pool.
 Move the welding electrode with the handle pointing forward.
 The boundary of the slag formed is visible after the molten weld.
 It must be behind the molten weld.
 The distance of the slag boundary from the molten weld can be adjusted with the welding current and the angle of the electrode holder.